 Students receiving financial aid are required to review and accept responsibility for the following information:

 - Understand GRCC’s financial aid disbursement and refund process:

 - Financial aid award amounts will be finalized on the financial aid census date with first disbursements and refunds beginning 30 days after the semester start date.

-- Please note that instructors have until refund day to submit confirmations.
-You should not contact faculty for individual confirmation prior to the refund date.
+- Class attendance must be confirmed by your instructors before financial aid is disbursed.
+Instructors have until refund day to submit confirmations.
+You should not contact faculty regarding confirmation status prior to the refund date.

 - Dropping a class(es) can delay your refund and affect your current and future financial aid eligibility, as well as available bookstore and Raider card funds.
 Consult with the Financial Aid Office before dropping any course.

 - Financial aid refunds only occur AFTER all charges have been paid on your account.
 Charges include, but are not limited to, tuition, fees, bookstore purchases and Raider Card transfers.